dcdpr/did-btcr2/chapters/CRUD-Operations.md

 * sidecar: The set of ::Sidecar Data:: provided to the Resolver by the client as part of their resolution request.
 This data is likely provided to the client by the DID controller.
-  * documents: An array of JSON documents that must be used to execute the resolution request. ::Sidecar:: documents are identified within ::Beacon Signals:: by their hash, this should be used to retrieve the relevant document from ::Sidecar Data::.
+  * documents: An array of JSON documents that MUST be used to execute the resolution request. ::Sidecar:: documents are identified within ::Beacon Signals:: by their hash, this should be used to retrieve the relevant document from ::Sidecar Data::.
   * smtProofs: An array of SMT proofs that prove inclusion or non-inclusion of a
     ::BTCR2 Update:: announced within an SMT Beacon Signal.
-Each proof must have an id field which is the hex encoded merkle root that is included as the Signal Bytes of the Beacon Signal.
+Each proof MUST have an id field which is the hex encoded merkle root that is included as the Signal Bytes of the Beacon Signal.